Debjyoti-2002/Convoite/README.md

 ##### Tools and Technologies Used :
 - ReactJS, React-Redux, NodeJS, ExpressJS, Socket.io, MongoDB, Mongoose

-##### How this project can be extended? ​
+##### How can this project be extended? ​ ​
 -
-- We can imnplement voice recording and calling feature
+- We can implement voice recording and calling feature
-- We can implement standard encryption of messages for end to end encryption.
+- We can implement standard encryption of messages for end-to-end encryption.
 - We can add search functionality for messages

 ## How to Run